hartwigmedical/scripts/datarequest/README.md

 ```

 That said, the shell still runs in the browser so can be a little slow and not suited to long running interactions.
 You can also do
-everything from a terminal on your own maching with the `gcloud` and `gsutil` tools.
+everything from a terminal on your own machine with the `gcloud` and `gsutil` tools.

 Open a terminal and try the following:
 ```